 - design and construction documentation (see: Design stage)

 - a process for change management (see: Construction phase).

 The project brief will inform the procurement plans for the design and build, and will include:

-- tender documentation (see: Procurement templates and guides)
+- tender documentation (see: Approaching the market).